 Learn More at Avedis Detox

-If you are struggling with an addiction to any of these drugs, learn how substance abuse recovery at Avedis Detox can help you to start rebuilding your life.
+If you are struggling with mental health and addiction, learn how dual diagnosis in Los Angeles at Avedis Detox can help to start rebuilding your life by treating your co-occurring disorders.
 Contact us using our secure online form or call us at 833.514.0579 today.